HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ##### Core Objects

-These objects are essential to the basic functionality of the program, they create the vast majority of the program's behaviour.
+These objects are essential to the basic functionality of ChessMaster.
+They implement the vast majority of the program's behaviour.

 #### 2.1.1 Board